lawrennd/snippets/_business/includes/supply-chain-of-ideas.md

 \subsection{Supply Chain of Ideas}

-\notes{A different way of thinking is a "supply chain of ideas" framework, particularly in the context of information technology and AI solutions like machine learning and large language models.
-This suggests that this idea flow, from creation to application, is similar to how physical goods move through economic supply chains.}
+\notes{Model is "supply chain of ideas" framework, particularly in the context of information technology and AI solutions like machine learning and large language models.
+You suggest that this idea flow, from creation to application, is similar to how physical goods move through economic supply chains.}

 \slides{* Ideas flow from creation to application like physical supply chains
 * Parallels with traditional economic supply chain management